Goku-kun/Goku-kun/README.md

 ### Hi there! 👋

-## I'm a Developer, Mathematician, Community Builder, Teacher, and Gamer!
+## I'm a Developer, Mathematician, Community Builder, Teacher, and a casual Gamer!

 - 🔭 I'm currently working on Web Development 💻
 - 🌱 I’m currently learning web development with JS and mobile development using Flutter and data science using python3. 👤
 - 👯 I’m looking to collaborate with other data scientists and web developers
-- 🥅 2021 Goals: Contribute more to Open Source projects and get better at programming and learn more Mathematics
+- 🥅 2022 Goals: Contribute more to Open Source projects and get better at programming and learn more Mathematics
 - ⚡ Fun fact: I like to watch anime and listen to Kpop!

 ### Reach out to me at: